How to Become a Sports Commentator

 Speak to your professors about any opportunities or events they may know of to meet other sports commentators and find internship and job openings.

-Start your career as a Sports Commentator today!
+Start your Career as a Sports Commentator Today!

 Palm Beach Atlantic University’s Bachelor of Arts in Sports Broadcasting is a great step toward fulfilling your dream of becoming a sports commentator.